 Can Someone Get an Associate’s Degree in One Year or Less?

 If you choose to attend Fremont College, an Associate’s degree can be obtained from our private college in as little as 15 months, depending on the program you choose.
-Usually, it takes two years for students to obtain their associate’s degrees from traditional community colleges.
-Opting for an associate’s degree is one of the fastest ways for any student to earn a college degree, which can then be used for applying to jobs or furthering education.
+At a traditional college, it might take two years for students to obtain their associate’s degree.
+Opting for an associate’s degree is one of the fastest ways for any student to earn a college degree, which can then be used for applying to entry level jobs or furthering education.

 For some students, spending two years of their lives in learning institutions is a very time-consuming endeavor.
-Time waits for no one, and many students cannot simply wait too long to get to work.
-The right college, however, will have a schedule in which you can graduate quickly and still be available to work if needed.
+Time waits for no one, and a number of students might feel that they cannot simply wait to get to work.
+The right college, however, may have a schedule in which a student can graduate quickly and still be available to work if needed.

 While traditional colleges might not be a good fit for a number of students, there is good news…students who are in a rush to earn their associate’s degree may now earn their undergraduate degrees while working by attending a private college who have these options available.
-This helps in obtaining a degree while preparing for a dream job a lot faster and easier.
+This helps in obtaining a degree while preparing for a dream job.
 In fact, this is just one of the many advantages of earning an Associates degree from an accelerated accredited college.

 If you are planning on having an associate’s degree, but spending two years at a community college is not an option, you can actually earn your degree in just a little over a year, and such can be done in a couple of ways (continue reading).